This post may contain affiliate links, please see my disclosure policy to learn more.

 If you’re not using Amazon’s Subscribe & Save you are missing out on a lot of potential savings.
 Here is a rundown of how to use Amazon Subscribe & Save.
 You can also stack Amazon coupons with Subscribe & Save discounts to maximize your savings.

-When you order an item on Amazon using Subscribe & Save, you are signing up for repeat deliveries of a product in exchange for a 5-15% off discount on Amazon’s current price.
+When you order an item on Amazon using Subscribe & Save, you are signing up for repeat deliveries of a product in exchange for a 5-15% discount on Amazon’s current price.
 Rather than shipping immediately, any item you subscribe to is automatically added to your next monthly Subscribe & Save delivery order, which is scheduled for the same day each month.
 There’s no obligation to continue shipments after you’ve received your first one.
-This means you can add or delete items, change dates or even cancel with no hassle.
+This means you can add or delete items, change dates, or even cancel with no hassle.

-You will receive an Email from Amazon 5 days before your order is shipped each month so that you can make changes to your order (add, delete or skip items to the following month).
+You will receive an Email from Amazon 5 days before your order is shipped each month so that you can make changes to your order (add, delete, or skip items to the following month).
 Subscribe & Save orders ship for free; you don’t need to have Prime (Unless the item says Prime Only), and there is no minimum purchase.
-But if you’d like to try Amazon Prime they offer a 30 day free trial.
+But if you’d like to try Amazon Prime they offer a 30-day free trial.

 On Subscribe & Save orders with 1-4 items you should save 5%, when you have 5 or more items you should save 10-15%.
 I always have 5 items in my Subscribe & Save to maximize my savings.
 Even if some of the items are filler items for $1-$3, if you are saving 15% on a more expensive item you are saving way more than the $1-$3 filler item costs.

 If I see a great price on something, I might subscribe to get the deal even if I only need it once.
-Example: I took advantage of a sale on Q-tips Cotton Swabs, 500 Count (Pack of 4) for $6.72 that’s only $1.68 per pack of 500.
-These Q-tips are $3.23 per pack at Walmart, that’s a $6.20 saving by buying them in bulk on Amazon Subscribe & Save.
-Do I need 2000 more Q-tips delivered to my door next month?
+Example: I took advantage of a sale on Q-tips Cotton Swabs, 500 Count (Pack of 4) for $6.72 which is only $1.68 per pack of 500.
+These Q-tips were $3.23 per pack at Walmart, that’s a $6.20 saving by buying them in bulk on Amazon Subscribe & Save.
+Do I need 2,000 more Q-tips delivered to my door next month?
 No, so after the item ships, I go into my account (under Account & Lists) and (Your Subscribe & Save Items) cancel that subscription right away.
 You can wait until Amazon sends you the reminder E-mail 5 days before your upcoming order.
 I like to do it immediately, so I don’t forget.

 Select any eligible item from Amazon’s Subscribe & Save store (items are always changing).